 The Science of Sport: How to Win Gold

-In this competition, A-Level (or equivalent) students were given an opportunity to direct their own sports physiology research project, work with their friends and gain invaluable experience for the next step in their career.
-The students were also provided with access to scientific mentors to support the development of their projects.
+In this competition, A-level (or equivalent) students were invited to direct their own sports physiology research project, work with their friends and gain invaluable experience for the next step in their career.
+They were also provided with access to scientific mentors to support the development of their projects.

-Shortlisted students were invited to present their work at The Society's scientific meeting, The Biomedical Basis of Elite Performance, in London on 20 March 2012.
-Gold, Silver and Bronze prizes were awarded to the best projects on the day.
+After completing 15 hours of initial research, students were required to submit a report summarising their progress, which was reviewed by a panel of judges.
+Shortlisted students were then invited to conduct a further 15 hours of research and then present their project as a poster at The Society's scientific meeting, The Biomedical Basis of Elite Performance, in London on 20 March 2012.
+Gold, Silver and Bronze prizes were awarded to the best projects presented on the day.